Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==
+= 3.0.15.2 18 December 2017 =
+* Fixing the revision for each user.
+* Adding the revision option to the status section.

 = 3.0.15 14 December 2017 =
 * fix Error 404 in order-received.
 * Solved Fix then pagination for the order page.